Most plants transition from soil to hydroponics without incident. But for some . . . well, it's not so easy.

 Why?

-Converting soil plants to hydroponics means forcing the plant to convert it's soil roots to water (hydroponic) roots.
+Converting soil plants to hydroponics requires removing all the soil from the plant's roots and forcing the plant to convert to water (hydroponic) roots.
 This can be a challenge for some plants.

-Plants that struggle with the transition to hydroponics:
+Plants that struggle with the transition to hydroponics include:

 |